My dear readers, I have a Valentine’s Day Menu that I would like to share with you.

 You can always spice up a can of tomato soup with a little half and half and chopped parsley… if you don’t want to make from scratch.

 Maybe use Brie Cheese with Plum fruit paste served on the side for another toasted cheese sandwich choice.
 Make it easy on yourself.

 Dinner will be Shrimp N’ Couscous, super easy….

 One of my favorite “go to” red salads is a raspberry/strawberry salad….just take a few pieces of fruit, add a bit of sugar (if desired) and place in a pretty champagne or sherbet glass.
 It is light and delicious!

-And I like to serve it with just a bit of soft vanilla ice cream….I let the ice cream soften a bit and “pour” it over the brownie just before serving!
+Back to the brownies for today, I like to serve it with just a bit of soft vanilla ice cream….I let the ice cream soften a bit and “pour” it over the brownie just before serving!
 The printable Chocolate Brownie recipe is below. 🙂

 I hope this gives you some good ideas for your special Valentine’s Day…the Captain and I will be enjoying all of the above…and then we will waddle outside and take a nice (slow-slow-slow) romantic walk. 😉